redis/jedis/README.md

 - Publish/Subscribe
 - Persistence control commands
 - Remote server control commands
-- And the AUTH command
+- The AUTH, SORT, BLPOP and BRPOP commands

 But stay close because things are going fast and all this will be implemented soon!